haimhugi/haimhugi/README.md

 🌱 I’m currently a Full-Stack web development.
+👯 I’m looking to collaborate on open source.
+🤔 I’m looking for a new challenge and try to get better all the time.
-📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yoelborochov/) , [Stack Overflow](https://stackoverflow.com/users/13568382/yoelb00)
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/haimhugi/) , [Stack Overflow](https://stackoverflow.com/users/17881111/haim-hugi)
 💬 My Email: haimhugi@gmail.com
-Skills :  ⭐️ Html ⭐️ CSS  ⭐️ JavaScript ⭐️ TypeScript ⭐️ Angular & Firebase ⭐️ OracleSql ⭐️ C# ⭐️ .Net
+💪 Skills :  ⭐️ React ⭐️ JavaScript ⭐️ HTML  ⭐️ CSS ⭐️ Bootstrap ⭐️ MongoDB ⭐️ Node.js ⭐️ Java ⭐️ C# ⭐️ C++